SAP-docs/preview.developer.concur.com/src/api-guides/travel/deeplink-integration.md

 https://eu2.concursolutions.com/goto/air-shop?departuredate=2024-06-01&returnlocation=BER&returndate=2024-06-02
 ```

 In this next example the user omitted `returnlocation`.
-This will result on a search for a flight from LBG (airport in Paris) to LAX.
+This will result in a search for a flight from LBG (airport in Paris) to LAX.

 ```
 https://eu2.concursolutions.com/goto/air-shop?departurelocation=48.85694273527786,2.3501079080340315&departuredate=2024-06-01